0Maxwell0/Machine_Learning_with_Imbalanced_Data/README.md

-In this reposetory, I have placed my notebooks with works on imbalanced data.
-The aim of doing the work was to gain hand-on experience, building the intuition, and getting familiar with the most friquent approaches when working on imbalanced data.
+In this repository, I have placed my notebooks with works on imbalanced data.
+The aim of doing the work was to gain hands-on experience, building intuition, and getting familiar with the most frequent approaches when working on imbalanced data.

 Main approaches for dealing with imbalanced data:
-1. On a data level (under-dampling, over-sampling)
+1. On a data level (under-sampling, over-sampling)
-2. Cost sensative
+2. Cost-sensitive approach
 3. Ensemble algorithms<br>
-In this reposetory, there are works with all 3 approaches.
+In this repository, there are works with all 3 approaches.

 =======================================================